JavierRiera/seq_nms_yolo/README.md

 This project combines **YOLOv2**([reference](https://arxiv.org/abs/1506.02640)) and **seq-nms**([reference](https://arxiv.org/abs/1602.08465)) to realise **real time video detection**.

 ## Steps
+1. This code works for a python 2.7 version with the following packa
 1. `make` the project;
 1. Download `yolo.weights` and `tiny-yolo.weights` by running `wget https://pjreddie.com/media/files/yolo.weights` and `wget https://pjreddie.com/media/files/tiny-yolo-voc.weights`;
 1. Copy a video file to the video folder, for example, `input.mp4`;